amanbrar1999/SoccerResultPredictor/README.md

 This application is made to try out several methods to try and predict the results of upcoming EPL soccer games.

-## Linear Regression
+## Logistic Regression
-The first, and most basic method will be a linear regression model using past results. using `Data Scraping/scrapeHistoricalResults.js` we scraped all 10292 EPL games (from 1992-2018) and stored them in `Data Sets/allPremierLeagueGames.json`
+The first, and most basic method will be a logistic regression model using past results. using `Data Scraping/scrapeHistoricalResults.js` we scraped all 10292 EPL games (from 1992-2018) and stored them in `Data Sets/allPremierLeagueGames.json`